qinguorui2001/tp/docs/UserGuide.md

 Possible Usage:

-* You can use `edit` to make any changes to a student's relevant information after you has mistyped any.
+* You can use `edit` to make changes to any typo in a student's information.

 ### Showing a student’s assignments: `show`

-Shows the assignments of the specified student in the assignment list.
+Shows the assignments of the specified student in your assignment list.
-The assignment list is always sorted by status and date.

 Format: `show INDEX`